klemenp/yourmd-phrases/README.md

 # PHRASES REST Microservice

-REST micro-service in Java/Groovy that takes as input a string parameter and returns a list of matched phrases from a dictionary list.
+REST micro-service that takes as input a string parameter and returns a list of matched phrases from a dictionary list.

 Runs on default port `8080`.